+(a) Page Limitation.

-(1) Page Limitation.
-Unless it complies with Rule 28.1(e)(2) and (3), the appellant's principal brief must not exceed 30 pages; the appellee's principal and response brief, 35 pages; the appellant's response and reply brief, 30 pages; and the appellee's reply brief, 15 pages.
+Unless it complies with Federal Circuit Rule 28.1(b), the appellant's principal brief must not exceed 30 pages; the appellee's principal and response brief, 35 pages; the appellant's response and reply brief, 30 pages; and the appellee's reply brief, 15 pages.

-(2) Type-Volume Limitation.
+(b) Type-Volume Limitation.

-- (A) The appellant's principal brief or the appellant's response and reply brief is acceptable if: - (i) it contains no more than 14,000 words; or - (ii) it uses a monospaced face and contains no more than 1,300 lines of text. - (B) The appellee's principal and response brief is acceptable if: - (i) it contains no more than 16,500 words; or - (ii) it uses a monospaced face and contains no more than 1,500 lines of text. - (C) The appellee's reply brief is acceptable if it contains no more than half of the type volume specified in Rule 28.1(e)(2)(A). - (3) Certificate of Compliance.
-A brief submitted under Rule 28.1(e)(2) must comply with Rule 32(a)(7)(C). - (f) Time to Serve and File a Brief.
-Briefs must be served and filed as follows: - (1) the appellant's principal brief, within 40 days after the record is filed; - (2) the appellee's principal and response brief, within 30 days after the appellant's principal brief is served; - (3) the appellant's response and reply brief, within 30 days after the appellee's principal and response brief is served; and - (4) the appellee's reply brief, within 14 days after the appellant's response and reply brief is served, but at least 7 days before argument unless the court, for good cause, allows a later filing.
+- (1) The appellant's principal brief or the appellant's response and reply brief is acceptable if: - (A) it contains no more than 14,000 words; or - (B) it uses a monospaced face and contains no more than 1,300 lines of text. - (2) The appellee's principal and response brief is acceptable if: - (A) it contains no more than 16,500 words; or - (B) it uses a monospaced face and contains no more than 1,500 lines of text. - (3) The appellee's reply brief is acceptable if it contains no more than 7,000 words.

+(c) Certificate of Compliance.

+A brief submitted under this rule must comply with Rule 32(g)(1).

 CROSS-APPEALS.

 A party may file a cross-appeal only when it seeks to modify or overturn the judgment of a trial tribunal.
 Although a party may present additional arguments in support of the judgment as an appellee, counsel are cautioned against improperly designating an appeal as a cross-appeal when they merely present arguments in support of the judgment.
 See Bailey v.
 Dart Container Corp., 292 F.3d 1360 (Fed.
 Cir.
 2002).
 Further, counsel are cautioned, in cases involving a proper cross-appeal, to limit the fourth brief to the issues presented by the cross-appeal.
 In all cases, counsel should be prepared to defend the filing of a cross-appeal and the propriety of arguments presented in the fourth brief at oral argument.

 TIME TO SERVE AND FILE A BRIEF.

-Please refer to Federal Circuit Rule 31 (a) for brief due dates when there is a cross-appeal.
+Please refer to Federal Circuit Rule 31(a) for brief due dates when there is a cross-appeal.

 CLARIFICATION TO FEDERAL RULE OF APPELLATE PROCEDURE 28.1(4).

-Where the term "appellee" is used, it refers to the "cross-appellant".
+Where the term "appellee" is used, it refers to the "cross-appellant."